Geoffrey Hinton: Research

 At the 2022 Conference on Neural Information Processing Systems (NeurIPS), Hinton introduced a new learning algorithm for neural networks that he calls the "Forward-Forward" algorithm.
-The idea of the new algorithm is to replace the traditional forward-backward passes of backpropagation with two forward passes, one with positive (i.e. real) data and the other with negative data that could be generated solely by the network.
-This has been inspired by a long-line of research, that brain does not do backpropogation, and does not rely on optimizing 'global-objectives'.
-Hinton co-authored a Nature paper on this topic in more detail.
-This has led to recent interest in fine-tuning billion-parameter language-models with only forward passes, and without requiring storage of explicit gradients of all the layers in the memory.
-An official implementation of forward-forward by Sindy Lowe has been posted on Hinton's website.
+The idea is to replace the traditional forward-backwards passes of backpropagation with two forward passes, one with positive (i.e. real) data and the other with negative data that could be generated solely by the network.
+The Forward-Forward algorithm is well-suited for what Hinton calls "mortal computation", where the knowledge learned is not transferable to other systems and thus dies with the hardware, as can be the case for certain analog computers used for machine learning.